varfish-org/varfish-annotator/README.md

 You can build the data sets with the `build.sh` script that is available in each folder.
 This script also serves for documenting the test data's provenance.
 The Jannovar software must be available as `jannovar` (e.g., through bioconda) on your `PATH` and you will need `samtools`.

+## Using JDK >=18

+The **tests** use [junit5-system-exit](https://github.com/tginsberg/junit5-system-exit) for detecting `System.exit()` calls.
+In JDK 18 you have to use the `-Djava.security.manager=allow` flag.
+Issue [tginsberg/junit5-system-exit#10](https://github.com/tginsberg/junit5-system-exit/issues/10) tracks this issue.

+## Developing on Windows

+There is an issue with removing temporary directories on Windows.
+Apparently, HTSJDK does not properly close files.
+Set `-Djunit.jupiter.tempdir.cleanup.mode.default=NEVER` to work around this issue.